cssgunc/jekyll-website/_posts/2018-8-22-TimothySpotlight.md

 title: "Member Spotlight: Timothy Lo"
 description: Meet Timothy Lo — CS+SG's treasurer, aspiring business professional, and perhaps the club's biggest eater?
 author: Austin Wang
 image: assets/images/posts/spotlights/TimothyLo.jpg
 image_right: True
+permalink: /MemberHighlightTim
 ---

 Timothy is CS+SG's treasurer.
 He's in the Class of 2021 and is majoring in Business Administration.
 We asked Timothy to answer a few questions about himself.

 ### What internships/experiences have you had have had a lasting impact on you?

 This past summer, I interned at an investment bank in Shanghai.
 The experience was very eyeopening in the sense that I was able to get a grasp of China's professional culture.
 My time spent interning helped me become more aware of Chinese culture and gain real work experience in my potential work field.

 ### What do you want for your life after college?